Hello Everyone and welcome to my simplified website!

-Thomas C. Petrie is a graduate of Cornell University with a Bachelor’s degree in Nutrition and a minor in Biochemistry.
-He was Nutritionist with the Pritikin Longevity Center in Garden Grove, CA and Nutritionist for the Total Health Foundation in Albany, NY.
+Thomas C. Petrie is a graduate of Cornell Univ. with a Bachelor’s degree in Nutrition and a minor in Biochemistry.
+Tom was Nutritionist with the Pritikin Longevity Center in Garden Grove, CA and Nutritionist for the Total Wellness Foundat’n in Albany, NY.
 He has been a guest on local radio and TV.
-He currently works with the Schachter Center for Complementary Medicine in Suffern, New York.
+(Yes, that link is a recent radio appearance of 11/17/14.)
+He formerly worked with the Schachter Center for Complent’ry Medicine, in Suffern, New York (March, 2007 to September, 2014) and currently lives in Ballston Spa, NY, just about 25 miles north of Albany.

 Thought for today: